-Visit Cardiff Bay and discover an exciting community on the water.
-Cardiff Bay can be found in the south end of the city and, thanks to an ambitious regeneration project, is one of the most vibrant parts of the city.
+Cardiff Bay can be found in the southern end of the city and, thanks to an ambitious regeneration project, is currently one of the most vibrant neighbourhoods of the Welsh capital.

-Eventually as coal exports declined, the bay area fell into disrepair.
-It was not until 1987 that the city began an extensive project to rejuvenate Cardiff Bay and to transform it into the cultural hub it is known as today.
+Eventually, as Welsh coal exports declined, the bay area fell into disrepair and for years was viewed as a poor and derelict area of the capital.
+It was not until 1987 that the city began an extensive project to rejuvenate the area and transform it into a modern, stylish cultural hub that attracts crowds of visitors.